StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/_index.md

 <!-- --- -->

-#### I like wording things in terms of grace more than moral redemption
+#### I like wording things in terms of grace more than moral redemption {#the-supposed-scandal-of-a-prostitute-in-the-line-of-christ-i-like-wording-things-in-terms-of-grace-more-than-moral-redemption}

 Just like basically everyone else, the ladies too needed grace.